FoxxMD/logging/README.md

 **Labels** are inserted between the log level and message contents of a log.
 The child logger inherits **all** labels from **all** its parent loggers.

-`childLogger` accepts a single string label or an array of string labels.
+`childLogger` accepts a single string/function label or an array of string/function labels.

 ```ts
 import {loggerApp, childLogger} from '@foxxmd/logging';